foundersandcoders/romanizer/README.md

 Clone the repository by copy-pasting the following command into your terminal:

-git clone https://github.com/skibinska/fizzbuzz.git && cd fizzbuzz
+git clone https://github.com/skibinska/romanizer.git && cd romanizer

 2. Go to test/tests.js